 Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.
+Prerequisite: Junior/senior status, department approval

-ENGL 540 Internship in English
+ENGL 540 Internship in English 1 to 15 cr 3 cr